Aredruss/Mangatana/README.md

 # Mangatana

-An app for you to track those weird cartoons of yours
+An app to help you track those weird Japanese cartoons you're ashamed to tell your friends about.

 ## TO-DO
 ### Features